amman jordan amphatheatre with students

 Gender and Gender Identity

-Women often experience particular difficulties adjusting to Jordanian sexual scripts and gendered expectations.
+Women often experience difficulties adjusting to Jordanian sexual scripts and gendered expectations.
 During orientation and throughout your program, CIEE staff are on hand to provide advice and support regarding these issues.

 X Gender Marker

 CIEE Amman site-staff make every effort to ensure that all CIEE participants are safe, secure, treated fairly and have access to the resources they need to fully enjoy their CIEE Study Abroad experience.
-Currently, Jordan does not recognize X gender marker and official documents include only the gender binary (male and female).
+Currently, Jordan does not recognize X gender marker passport holders.Official documents include only the gender binary (male and female).
 If you are a X gender marker passport holder, expect to be asked questions to clarify your gender identity and maybe having to identify yourself as a male or female at the passport control or any other encounters with officials.

 Heritage Seekers

-People you meet in Jordan will be very excited to know that you have heritage ties to Jordan the region or the culture.
+People you meet in Jordan will be very excited to know that you have heritage ties to Jordan, the region or the culture.
 However, this comes with certain expectations and assumptions such as mastering the Arabic language.
 They will ask questions, and sometimes personal questions, to understand, for example, why your parents have not taught you Arabic.

 Racial and Ethnic Identity